Why Don’t Motorcycles Have Seatbelts?

 So, when your motorcycle falls down you don’t want to go down with it.

-Instead, you would like jump off the motorcycle to reduce or avoid any injuries.
 And having seat belts will not allow you to jump off the motorcycle but rather you will be forced to go down with it – risking injuries.

 As a motorcycle rider, you would naturally prefer more free movement when compared to driving a car.